MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-bm64.md

 ---
 title: Microsoft Bluetooth Test Platform - BM-64-EVB Board
-description: Bluetooth Test Platform (BTP) supported hardware (BM64). ms.date: 05/20/2024
+description: Bluetooth Test Platform (BTP) supported hardware (BM64). ms.date: 05/31/2024
 ---

 # BM-64-EVB board

 The BM64 is a dual-mode Bluetooth v5.0 radio designed for use in headsets, speakers, or multi-speaker peripherals.
-More information can be found via the BM64 page from [**Microchip Technology Incorporated**](https://www.microchip.com/wwwproducts/en/BM64).
+More information can be found via the BM64 page from **[Microchip Technology Incorporated](https://www.microchip.com/wwwproducts/en/BM64)**.
 The BM-64-EVB allows the BM64 to be utilized as a stand-alone device, allowing for connection to a test machine without the need for a Traduci.
-More information can be found via the BM-64-EVB page from [**Microchip**](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/BM-64-EVB-C2).
+More information can be found via the BM-64-EVB page from **[Microchip](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/BM-64-EVB-C2)**.

 | Device Name | Parameter | Usage Example |
 | --- | --- | --- |